James P. Harrelson

 James Pershing 'Preacher' Harrelson (June 28, 1919 - April 30, 2003) was an American politician, pastor and attorney.

 Early life, education and career

 Harrelson graduated from Southwestern Baptist Theological Seminary in Fort Worth, Texas and was ordained at the First Baptist Church of Hendersonville, North Carolina.
-He ministered in Florence County, South Carolina before moving to Walterboro, South Carolina in the late 1940's, serving Cottageville Baptist Church, Black Creek Baptist Church, Pleasant Grove Baptist Church at Canadys and Bethlehem Baptist Church at Round O, South Carolina.
-Harrelson was admitted to the Bar on June 11, 1952.
-He served on the Board of Trustees of the Baptist General Board of South Carolina from 1948-1953.
-He established his law practice in Walterboro and remained there until his semi-retirement in the late 1990's.
+He ministered in Florence County, South Carolina, before moving to Walterboro in the late 1940s, serving Cottageville Baptist Church, Black Creek Baptist Church, Pleasant Grove Baptist Church at Canadys and Bethlehem Baptist Church at Round O. Harrelson was admitted to the Bar on June 11, 1952.
+He served on the board of trustees of the Baptist General Board of South Carolina from 1948 to 1953.
+He established his law practice in Walterboro and remained there until his semi-retirement in the late 1990s.

 Political life

 South Carolina House of Representatives

 Harrelson was a member of the South Carolina House of Representatives from the 121st District, serving from 1991 until 1994.